writings/eng/windows.md

 -----------------------------------
 Something I may need to automate.

-1. Turn off One Drive.
+1. [ ] Turn off Microsoft One Drive.
-2. Download browsers Chrome and Firefox.
-Install uBlock Origin in each.
-Set as default.
+2. [ ] Download browsers Chrome and Firefox.
+    1. [ ] Install uBlock Origin in each.
+    2. [ ] Set as default.
-3. Set up password manager and browser extensions.
+3. [ ] Set up password manager and browser extensions.
-4. Download IDEs CLion, Visual Studio Code, and Visual Studio.
+4. [ ] Download IDEs CLion, Visual Studio Code, and Visual Studio.
+    1. [ ] Install vim keybindings
+    2. [ ] Install Rust plugin in CLion
+5. [ ] ???